District 300’s Public Relations and Communication Services office exists to inform and engage all members of the District 300 community.

 RCS Phone Calls - From the District level, RCS phone calls will be sent less frequently than emails.
 Phone calls are typically reserved for high-level communications, including emergency information, important news updates, online registration information, and weather-related school closure updates.

-RCS Text Messages - From the District level, RCS text messages are a new feature implemented in 2018.
-The RCS text message will be used to communicate critical information - including school emergencies or important news updates.
+RCS Text Messages - From the District level, RCS text messages will be used to communicate critical information - including school emergencies or important news updates.

 Frequently Asked Questions